marekkaczkowski/Touch-Bar-iStats/README.md

 <img src="resources/screenshot.png" width="100%">

-Touch Bar iStats shows temperature of CPU/GPU/MEM or [whatever you want](https://github.com/Chris911/iStats#advanced-usage) on your touch bar.
+Touch Bar iStats shows temperature of CPU/GPU/MEM or [whatever you want](https://github.com/Chris911/iStats#advanced-usage) sensor on your touch bar.

 ## How to install